openMetaAnalysis/Hypertonic-Saline-for-Bronchiolitis/README.md

 Hypertonic Saline for Bronchiolitis: a living systematic review
 =================================

-This repository contains the [source data](../../tree/master/data), matching [forest plots](../../tree/master/forest%20plots) and  [GRADE profiles](../../tree/master/GRADE%20profiles) for an [open  meta-analysis](https://public.opencpu.org/ocpu/github/openMetaAnalysis/home/www/) of this intervention.
-This repository updates a previously published meta-analysis.(1)

-This meta-analysis suggests that the clinical intervention *is effective* among hospitalized children for reducing length of stay.
+**Clinical summary:** This meta-analysis suggests that the clinical intervention *is effective* among hospitalized children for reducing length of stay.
 Among outpatients, the interventionn *is not clearly effective* in reducing dyspnea as measured by the [Respiratory distress assessment instrument] (http://www.wikidoc.org/index.php/Respiratory_distress_assessment_instrument) or the rate of hospitalization.
 However, the quality of evidence is *very low* ([see methods](https://github.com/openMetaAnalysis/_Methods/blob/master/README.md)) due to imprecision of results and the marked heterogeneity or inconsistency of results.
 Additional interpretations may be in the references in the 'Cited by' section below.

-Details of the studies included are in the [PICO table](../../wiki/PICO-Table) and [risk of bias table](../../wiki/Risk-of-bias-table).
-Rationale for studies excluded may be listed at the end of the references below.
-See [see methods](https://github.com/openMetaAnalysis/_Methods/blob/master/README.md) for details.
+**Methods:** This repository contains the [source data](../../tree/master/data), matching [forest plots](../../tree/master/forest%20plots) and  [GRADE profiles](../../tree/master/GRADE%20profiles) for an [open  meta-analysis](https://public.opencpu.org/ocpu/github/openMetaAnalysis/home/www/) of this intervention.
+See [methods](https://github.com/openMetaAnalysis/_Methods/blob/master/README.md) for details.
+This repository updates a previously published meta-analysis.(1) Newer trials included are listed below in the references.
+Rationale for newere trials excluded may be listed at the end of the references.

+**Results:** Details of the studies included are in the [PICO table](../../wiki/PICO-Table) and [risk of bias table](../../wiki/Risk-of-bias-table).

 Below is the forest plot for the length of stay for hospitalized infants.
 [Forest plots](../../tree/master/forest%20plots) for other outcomes are available ([Respiratory distress assessment instrument] (http://www.wikidoc.org/index.php/Respiratory_distress_assessment_instrument) and rate of hospitalization).
 ![Image of forest plot of primary outcome](https://raw.githubusercontent.com/openMetaAnalysis/Hypertonic-Saline-for-Bronchiolitis/master/forest%20plots/Outcome%20-%20Primary.png "Principle results")

 Below is the GRADE Profile for the quality of primary outcome.
 ![Image of GRADE Profile of primary outcome](https://raw.githubusercontent.com/openMetaAnalysis/Hypertonic-Saline-for-Bronchiolitis/master/GRADE%20profiles/Outcome%20-%20Primary.png "Principle results")

 References:
 ----------------------------------